odyssomay/clj-dm/doc/importing.md

 title: Director Musices · Importing
 ---

+## Midi

+Midi files are imported using the menu *File->Import score from midi file...*

 ## Abc

 Abc files are imported using the menu *File->Import score from abc file...*